Facemask Friday: Airhole

 Thanks to Airhole for being part of Facemask Friday!

-1. Anthony Bond Says:
+• Anthony Bond

 They made some blankets from polar fleece fabric and sent them to their Japanese distributors Fusion who are then donating them to help out.
 They have also held the Jib for Japan jib contest to raise money to help.